awsdocs/amazon-appstream2-developer-guide/doc_source/enable-file-system-redirection.md

 ## Provide Your AppStream 2\.0 Users with Guidance for Working with File System Redirection<a name="end-user-guidance-file-system-redirection"></a>

-To help your users understand how to work with file redirection during their streaming sessions, you can provide them with the information in [How to Access Files on Your Local Computer](client-application-windows-user.md#client-application-windows-file-system-redirection)\.
+To help your users understand how to work with file redirection during their streaming sessions, you can provide them with the information in [Local File Access](client-application-windows-user.md#client-application-windows-file-system-redirection)\.